Shashank Manohar: Removal of N Srinivasan

 Srinivasan was removed as the ICC Chairman on 9 November 2015 after the BCCI decided to recall him and nominate its recently elected President Shashank Manohar as the chief of the world body.

 The decision to remove Srinivasan was taken at the BCCI's 86th Annual General Meeting.

-Resgination from the post in 2020
+Resignation from the post in 2020

 Shashank Manohar resigned from the post of chairman of the International Cricket Council (ICC) on 30 June 2020.
 He held this position for four years and after him, ICC deputy chairman Imran Khwaja was made interim chairman until the election.